olegedly/multi-agent-rag/PRD.md

 A Vite + SolidJS SPA with route-based corpus selection:

 - **Landing page** (`/`): Introduces the product.
-Displays available knowledge bases as navigable cards (name, description, entry point).
-Clicking a card navigates to `/corpora/<corpusId>`.
+Displays available knowledge bases as navigable cards showing the display name and description.
+Clicking a card navigates to `/corpora/<slug>`.
 The list is fetched from `GET /api/corpora` on load and can be updated by adding new corpus entries to the backend configuration.
-- **Corpus route** (`/corpora/:corpusId`): Dedicated chat interface for the selected knowledge base.
-The corpus name is displayed prominently in the header.
-Conversations created here are bound to this corpus.
-New conversations started within this route remain in the same corpus.
+- **Corpus route** (`/corpora/:slug`): Dedicated chat interface for the selected knowledge base.
+On mount, the frontend looks up the slug against the corpus list.
+If found, the corpus name is displayed prominently in the header and the UUID is used as `corpusId` in chat requests and conversation records.
+If the slug does not match any configured corpus, the route renders in-place with a friendly message explaining the corpus doesn't exist or its address has changed, alongside a button labeled "Browse available knowledge bases" that navigates to the landing page.
 - **No in-chat corpus dropdown.** The active corpus is set by the route and cannot be changed mid-conversation.
 - Chat input area (auto-growing textarea + submit and stop buttons)
 - Streaming message display via user/assistant text bubbles